phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

 1. Create a test database named SHACLTest in Stardog.
 1. Load the data file CJ16050-DM-SD1002-TestData.TTL .
-1. Open the SHACL constraint file SHACL_SD1002.TTL into Stardog Studio.
+1. Open the SHACL constraint file SHACL_AnimalSubject.TTL into Stardog Studio.
-1. Select the filed type as SHACL (lower right corner of Studio)
+1. Select the file type as SHACL (lower right corner of Studio)
 1. From the ADD CONSTRAINT drop down (upper left), select the drop down button and choose Get Validation Report.
 This executes the report without adding the constraint to the database.
-Too add the constraint to the database so it is available for command line execution (see 4.1.2), sellect "Add Constraint."
+Too add the constraint to the database so it is available for command line execution (see 4.1.2), select "Add Constraint." **NOTE:** *There are problems removing constraints from the database that may require dropping the data base and recreating it to avoid duplicate messages in the validation report from sucesssive add/remove steps.
+Observed and reported to Stardog for version 6.1.
+2019-07-18.*
 1. Scroll through the report and find the shacl#resultMessages for the data errors.
 The report is easier to view from the command line exection.

 **4.1.2 Stardog via command line**

-1. Assuming Stardog is available on the command line and the data and constraints are loaded into the SHACLTest database, execute this command:
+1. Assuming Stardog is available on the command line and the data and constraints are added into the SHACLTest database, execute this command:

     stardog icv report SHACLTest